chroth7/reactD3resources/README.md

 **PLEASE** let me know of any other links that should be included here ...
 PRs very welcome

+## Chat
+There is a D3 slack community, get your account here: https://d3-slackin.herokuapp.com Make sure to join #react!

 ## HOWTO/Tutorials/Articles
 (find the author's contacts on the respective pages)